ERP or Spreadsheets? Why you should stop those outdated quick fixes.

 Software of today can anticipate and automate actions.
 There’s no need to waste IT teams’ time or spend more money than you have to on training.

 You can’t keep delaying ERP adoption in your company.
 You’ll lose competitive advantages and new opportunities.

-Part of the resistance to an ERP installation is from the inside of the company.
+Part of the resistance to an ERP installation is from inside most companies.
 More than fear of change, employees have deep-seated habits when approaching business processes.
 In other words, most of that resistance comes from ongoing dependence on spreadsheets to solve problems.

 Legacy systems used to be more inflexible and employees had to find workarounds.
 They found the solution in a spreadsheet.